Examples of Problem Statements in Quantitative Research Proposals

 The context is the background of what is currently known and unknown about the research issue.
 The problem statement establishes context for the audience and defines the problem within that context.

-The issue concerns what we need to know.
+The problem concerns what we need to know.
 It clearly states the specific problem the research aims to address.
 It highlights a gap in the current knowledge or literature that your study intends to address.

 Relevance refers to the significance of the study.
 It justifies why it is an essential issue to research and the value of research.